Home Partner

 Review By Steven R. Rochlin

-The Audiophile Car (TAC) For decades audiophiles have been stuck to the confines of their homes to reach musical bliss.
-In these, usually, darkened rooms they would toil away tweaking and tuning looking for the next nirvana. it brings me great joy to announce the very first auto manufacturer to satisfy the needs of audiophiles worldwide.
-This next generation vehicle will satisfy both those looking for style and substance.
+For decades audiophiles have been stuck to the confines of their homes to reach musical bliss.
+In these, usually, darkened rooms they would toil away tweaking and tuning looking for the next nirvana.
+It brings me great joy to announce the very first auto manufacturer to satisfy the needs of audiophiles worldwide.
+This next generation vehicle will suit both those looking for style and substance.

 Audiophile Meets Computer Geekdom

-Also of note is that the use of fourteen, two per channel, 64-bit/512kHz dual chipset.
-This equips every channel of The Audiophile Car with digital processing of both the positive and negative signal from each of the seven channels.
-Controlling firmware upgraded via easy to access USB port as technology marches forward.
-The digital disc transport mechanism uses a 100% custom made triple laser assembly, where each laser has a special variably tunable frequency range.
-As of this writing they would not tell me the exact span of frequencies, yet they inferred it is ready for everything from the decades old CD to four times the highest range offered by mass-produced laser assemblies of today!
+Also of note is that the use of 56 total DAC chipsets, unlike normal run-of-the-mill audio systems with a mere four per channel with 14 channels, here we have 7 channels octal-balanced operating at 64-bit/512kHz each to ensure all signals are of the highest in fidelity.
+This equips every channel of The Audiophile Car with the cleanest, lowest noise digital signal processing of for each of the 5 main channels plus two dedicated balanced subwoofer channels.
+Controlling firmware is upgraded via easy to access USB 3 port and OTA as technology marches forward.
+The universal digital disc transport mechanism uses a 100% custom made triple laser assembly, where each laser has a special variably tunable frequency range.
+As of this writing they would not tell me the exact span of frequencies, yet they inferred it is ready for everything from the decades old CD to SACD with four times the highest range offered by mass-produced laser assemblies of today!

 Driver Of The Future

-Gone are legacy technology such as Alnico, Neodymium, or other types of ferrite magnets!
-Specifically constructed coils that work in a computer-controlled electromagnet field.
+Gone are legacy technology such as Alnico, neodymium, or other types of ferrite magnets!
+Specifically, the drivers employ uniquely constructed coils that work in a computer-controlled electromagnet field.
 The advantages are many, including the ability to precisely control the cone driver's movement.
 While the manufacturer refused to tell me what material(s) they used for the cones, they did say it is 100-times stronger than silk, 50-times lighter than aerogel, and 200 times stiffer than titanium!
 Just trying to absorb all the technical brilliance made my head spin with amazement!
-But who cares about techno-wizardry if it cant, ya know, play that funky music.
+But who cares about techno-wizardry if it can't, ya know, play that funky music.

 The Music